k98kurz/tapescript/docs.md

 ## OP_OR - 87 - x57

-Takes two values from the queue; ORs them together; puts result onto the queue.
+Takes two values from the stack; ORs them together; puts result onto the stack.
 Pads the shorter length value with x00.

 Aliases: